Murrieta Surf Winter, Spring and Summer Classic Tournament Rules.

 Inclement Weather Refund Policy

 In the event of inclement weather, which the Tournament Committee deems as being unsafe conditions for the players and/or the fields, and competition cannot continue:

-If the tournament is cancelled as a result of weather or acts of God, teams will receive a full refund less any incurred tournament expenses plus an administrative fee of $150.00
+• If the tournament is cancelled as a result of weather or acts of God, teams will receive a partial refund less any incurred tournament expenses plus an administrative fee of $150.00

 If the tournament is cancelled once it begins, refunds will be giving according to the following schedule:

-Cancellation of All Matches Full Refund less incurred tournament expenses plus $150.00 administrative fee.
+4. Cancellation of All Matches Partial Refund less incurred tournament expenses determined by tournament committee plus $150.00 administrative fee.